 What Is a Mortgage in Principle?

-If you are looking to purchase a property in the near future, then you may need a mortgage in principle (MIP), or decision/agreement in principle, as it is sometimes referred to as.
-In this article, we explain what a MIP is and why you might want one or be required to obtain one.
+If you are looking to purchase a property for the first time or move to another property in the near future, then you may need a mortgage in principle (MIP), also known as decision/agreement in principle.
+In this article, we explain what this is, why you might need one and how to obtain one.

-A mortgage in principle is confirmation from a mortgage lender stating how much they are prepared to lend to you, subject to the checks that they will perform if you decide to proceed with the mortgage application.
+A mortgage in principle is confirmation from a mortgage lender stating how much they are prepared to lend to you.
+This is subject to checks the lender will perform if you decide to proceed with the mortgage application.
+It’s not a final agreement, but it helps potential homebuyers get an idea of their budget to help with their property search.

 Free phone and video consultations are provided in the U.K.